yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 > - Related Reference : [有無加上constructor的差異](https://github.com/kdchang/reactjs101/issues/28)
 <br/><br/>

-6.2 What Is PropTypes And DefaultProps?
+6.2 What Are PropTypes And DefaultProps?
 > - PropTypes : A typechecking tool to `make sure the data is valid`, propTypes is only checked in development mode, Example : https://jsfiddle.net/yschen25/oahjbq81/.
 > - DefaultProps : You can `define default values` for props by assigning defaultProps, Example : https://jsfiddle.net/yschen25/763g8Lqv/.
 <br/><br/>